mtieum/the-quirkie-times/content/articles/artist-interview-featuring-quirkies-community-member-bit-brit-britney.md

 Q: Flat Quirkies are now printed as a deck of playing cards that are currently making it into the hands of Web3 community members.
 What an accomplishment!
 What is next for art by Bit Brit?

 B: Oh wow, what a loaded question!
 There are a few things in the works right now - I’m collaborating with a handful of other community members on some Community Lore projects which I’m REALLY excited about and I’m sure we will be seeing a Volume 2 Flat Quirkies Playing Cards deck release soon as well!

-Q: Thank you for sharing more about yourself.
-Is there anything else you’d like to leave us with?
-(No pressure.
-This is completely optional in case you felt like anything wasn’t covered that you’d like to share.)

-B: You guys are amazing.
-Thank you so much for thinking of me!
-I’m truly honored! <3 <3 <3